vuw-research-computing/raapoi-docs/docs/examples.md

 ### Singularity/Custom Conda Container - idba example

 In this example we'll build a singularity container using conda.
 The example is building a container for idba - a genome assembler.
-Idba is available in bioconda, but not as a bicontainer.
-We'll build this container locally to match a local conda enviroment, then run it on the HPC and do an example assembly.
+Idba is available in bioconda, but not as a biocontainer.
+We'll build this container locally to match a local conda environment, then run it on the HPC and do an example assembly.

 #### Locally

 Make sure you have conda setup on your local machine, anaconda and miniconda are good choices.
-Create a new conda enviroment and install idba
+Create a new conda environment and install idba

 ```bash
 conda create --name idba
 conda install -c bioconda idba
 ```

-Export your conda enviroment, we will use this to build the containter.
+Export your conda environment, we will use this to build the container.
 ```bash
 conda env export > environment.yml
 ```

 We will use a singularity definition, basing our build on a docker miniconda image.
-There is a bunch of stuff in this file to make sure the conda enviroment is in the path. *[From stackoverflow](https://stackoverflow.com/questions/54678805/containerize-a-conda-environment-in-a-singularity-container)*
+There is a bunch of stuff in this file to make sure the conda environment is in the path. *[From stackoverflow](https://stackoverflow.com/questions/54678805/containerize-a-conda-environment-in-a-singularity-container)*

 *idba.def*
 ```